What’s wrong with The Dark Knight Rises

 Not that I have the illusion that anyone would care about my opinion on The Dark Knight Rises (this usually makes for good bar banter, but hey), but I do have to share my 4 gripes with the movie that is hailed as the Best Movie Since Def Leppard’s “Dark Side Of The Moon”.

-Needless to say: SPOILERS ABOUND.
+Needless to say: SPOILER ALERT.
 If you haven’t seen the movie, just stop here.
 Right now.

 OK, here goes.